mananzwt/Ajax-Load-More/README.md

 # Ajax Numeric Pagination
-This is the code for WordPress Ajax based load posts
+This is the code for WordPress Ajax based numeric pagination posts